Cannes awards Palme d'Or to Iranian revenge drama 'It Was Just an Accident'

 Other winners at the 2025 Cannes Film Festival

+“We live in a time of tremendous excess and saturation of images.
+Moving images are being thrown at us all the time," said Trier.
+"And I want to give homage to the Cannes Film Festival for being a place where the big cinematic image, which is the foundation of the moving image, the free image, the image that we take time to look at, the image where we can identify with each other in contemplation and empathy, to be cherished in this place in such a way is very important in this moment.”

-Kleber Mendonça Filho’s Brazilian political thriller “The Secret Agent" won two big awards: best director for Fihlo and best actor for Wagner Moura.
+Kleber Mendonça Filho's Brazilian political thriller "The Secret Agent" won two big awards: best director for Filho and best actor for Wagner Moura.
+Though Cannes juries are generally urged to spread awards around, the two for "The Secret Agent" showed the jury's strong feelings for it.
+Asked about the two prizes, juror Jeremy Strong explained, simply, "That was our wish."

+The wins, which followed the international film Oscar victory for Walter Salles' “I'm Still Here” in March, gave Brazil more to celebrate.
+On X, Brazilian President Luiz Inácio Lula da Silva, said the awards “show that our country’s cinema is second to none.”

 What else shaped Cannes this year